angry-bender/angry-bender.github.io/_posts/2021-11-10-DFIR_Write_Host_1_Powershell_Telemetry.md

 $TelemetryController | format-list
 ```

-As of November 2021, the default value in Windows 11 are
+As of November 2021, the default values in Windows 11 are
 ```
 Name                           Property
 ----                           --------